MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-row-level-security.md

 When deciding on filtering your data in a report, you can use **row-level security (RLS)** or **JavaScript filters**.

 [Row-level security](../service-admin-rls.md) is a feature that filters data at the data model level.
-RLS is secure because it is done on the backend and is encrypted when it gets to the client level.
+Your backend data source controls your RLS settings.
+Based on your data model, the embed token generation sets the username and the roles for the session.
+It cannot be overridden, removed, or controlled by the client-side code and that’s why it’s considered secure.
 When filtering data securely, we recommend using RLS.
 You can filter data with RLS by using one of the options below.

 * [Configuring roles in a Power BI report](../desktop-rls.md).
 * Configuring roles at the data source level (Analysis Services live connection only).